- Experts recommend adults get at least 7 hours of sleep per night for better health.

 There is a small percentage of the population known as short sleepers.
 These are people who naturally sleep for fewer hours than what is expected for their age group and still feel rested.
 Being a naturally short sleeper is not the same as forgoing sleep because of work, social, or other activities.

-It’s worth noting that being a natural short sleeper is likely uncommon Trusted Source National Institutes of Health (NIH) The NIH, a part of the U.S. Department of Health and Human Services, is the nation’s medical research agency — making important discoveries that improve health and save lives.
-See Full Reference and thought to be related to a person’s genetics.
+It is worth noting that being a natural short sleeper is uncommon and thought to be related to a person’s genetics.
 Additionally, researchers do not yet know if naturally short sleepers are at the same risk of negative health consequences as people who are sleep deprived.

 Sleep Basics: Quality vs. Quantity

 Sleeping well requires both spending enough time asleep and getting high-quality rest.
-While it’s somewhat straightforward to determine whether a person is spending the recommended number of hours in bed, it can be more challenging to measure their sleep quality.
+While it is somewhat straightforward to determine whether a person is spending the recommended number of hours in bed, it can be more challenging to measure their sleep quality.

 Sleep quality is partially subjective and depends on how rested a person feels when they wake up and throughout the rest of the day.
 Sleep quality can also be measured in several ways.